-Salmon season is here!
-For the next couple of weeks our intrepid fish friends make their annual voyage upstream.
+While visitors and locals continue practicing social distancing, the salmon are gathering en masse!
+It's about this time of year that our intrepid fish friends make their annual voyage upstream.
+Pacific Salmon are anadromous fish, which means that they return from salt water to fresh water to spawn.
+Salmon spend an average of three to four years in the food-rich ocean before returning.
 It’s mesmerizing to watch as they leap out of the water and definitely worth a trip to one of these popular public parks!

 Tucked away from the traffic and noise right off the freeway, this idyllic park is a local favorite.
-View the salmon jumping up stream at one of the gorgeous waterfalls and up the fish ladders.
+View the salmon jumping upstream at one of the gorgeous waterfalls and up the fish ladders.
 With a half-mile hiking trail and a playground for the kids, you can spend a whole afternoon enjoying the decidedly different splendor.
-(Note: the salmon hatchery is under construction and will open with new viewing windows.
-In the meantime, you can see the fish in autumn along the trail.)
+A new fish hatchery will be opening soon, so please check back!

 McLane Creek Nature Trail

-Not only is this a terrific spot to view the salmon, there are excellent views of the Washington State Capitol building (to the North across Capitol Lake) and the Olympic Mountain Range (to the South out across the Puget Sound).
+Not only is this a terrific spot to view the salmon, there are excellent views of the Washington State Capitol Building (to the north across Capitol Lake) and the Olympic Mountain Range (to the south out across the Puget Sound).
 To get to the dam, simply walk along the park path up 5th Avenue from the parking lot on Water Street.
-When you want a quick break from watching the salmon jump, take a stroll around the lake or walk into downtown for a bit of shopping.
+When you want a quick break from watching the salmon jump, take a stroll around the lake (photo above taken at Marathon Park, which is part of the loop around the lake) or walk into downtown for a bit of shopping.

 The view from the 4th Avenue Bridge is also a lesson in food chains, as eagles soar overhead and otters pop out of the water for a shot at a salmon dinner.

 Don’t forget to share.